-- 6. A candidate must present the thesis, portfolio or project work for examination within six months of the conclusion of the statutory period of full-time or part-time study specified by regulation.
-This period shall commence from the date of initial registration as a postgraduate student in the Faculty of Arts.
-In exceptional circumstances, and on submission of a stated case, an extension of six months may be approved by the Faculty Higher Degrees Committee.
-A candidate taking the Performance option shall normally present the recital in the October following the conclusion of the statutory period of study. - 7.
+- c. active participation in two courses of research seminars relating to the current research of lecturers within the department (weighting: 15%); at least one of these should be in the field of music technology, while the other may come from other seminar series offered by the department. - 6.
+A candidate must present the thesis, portfolio or project work for examination within eleven months of the date of initial registration as a postgraduate student in the Faculty of Arts (twenty-three months in the case of part-time study).
+In exceptional circumstances, and on submission of a stated case, an extension of six months may be approved by the Faculty Higher Degrees Committee. - 7.
 Two typewritten copies of the thesis together with two copies of the portfolio or project must be submitted.
-If the Degree is awarded, one copy shall remain in the possession of the University. - 8.
+If the Degree is awarded, both copies shall remain in the possession of the University. - 8.
 A candidate who fails to satisfy the Examiners for the Degree may be permitted by the Examiners to revise and resubmit the thesis, portfolio or project work, on one occasion only and normally not later than one year from the date of the first (final) examination, in the whole of the examination, or in a specific component of the examination, under such conditions as the Examiners may determine in each case.